 This is the most common type of residential roofing material.
-It comes in many colors, and is considered one of the least expensive roofing materials.
-It generally works on all types of house styles but can be found mostly on traditional suburban style homes.
+Considered one of the least expensive roofing materials and comes in many colors.
+It generally works on all types of house styles but can be found mostly in traditional suburban-style homes.

 forms, either panels or shingles.
 If purchasing a metal roof you have the choice between aluminum, copper, stainless steel and zinc.

-The most popular roofing choice for homeowners for hundreds of years, in many places around the world is wood.
-They come in two forms, wood shakes, usually handmade and wood shingles are usually cut by machines.
+The most popular roofing choice for homeowners for hundreds of years, in many places around the world, is wood.
+They come in two forms, wood shakes and wood shingles.
 They offer a rustic look to your home and are usually made from either cedar, redwood or southern pine.
 Wooden roofs work well with bungalow, Cape Cod, cottage and Tudor style homes.
 Wood roofs with proper maintenance and good quality wood can last up to 25 years.

-If you live in fire prone areas or in a wet climate, wooden roof may not be for you.
+If you live in fire-prone areas or in a wet climate, a wooden roof may not be for you.
 You will want to check the fire code requirements where you live, some areas prohibit the use of wood roofing.
-If you live in wet climate, they can mold, rot and split, shortening the lifespan of the roof.
+If you live in a wet climate, they can mold, rot and split, and shorten the lifespan of the roof.

 This type of roofing adds a level of elegance and texture that you wouldn’t get from the other kind of materials.
 Clay and concrete roofing tiles are known for their energy efficiency and longevity.
 They are also weather resistant, lasting through hail, snow, rain and even fire resistant.
-As a result, they can be used in both warm and cold climates.
-Clay is also very eco-friendly because it’s made from natural elements and can be recycled.
+They are usable in both warm and cold climates.
+Clay is also eco-friendly because it’s made from natural elements and is recyclable.

 The downside of having clay or concrete tiles is that they are very heavy.
 They require additional framing and roof reinforcement to support the extra weight.

-Always do your research and consult and contractor when getting your roof replaced.
+Always do your research and consult a contractor when getting your roof replaced.